n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

     below-base form "Rakaar."

-In addition, "Rra,Halant" sequences that precede the base consonant may take on a form known as the "eyelash Ra."
+In addition, "Rra,Halant" sequences that precede the base consonant or syllable base may take on a form known as the "eyelash Ra."

 > Note: In `<dev2>` text runs, this substitution is canonically